ZF Helping Students Become Effective Adults. Helping Effective Adults Become Inspired Leaders

 • How can I help?

-If people decide to follow you, you become obligated to lead the way and remain true to your vision.
-If you are a chosen leader, you must organize and lead the work needed to reach your vision, by:
+If people decide to follow, a leader becomes obligated to lead the way toward their vision.
+If you are a chosen leader, you must organize and lead the work needed to reach your vision by:

 • Building a team committed to the vision; and